mbentley/docker-trustdtr/README.md

 mbentley/trustdtr
 =================

-docker image to pull a self-signed registry certificate local so the Docker Engine trusts it. based off of alpine:latest
+docker image to pull a self-signed registry certificate locally so the Docker Engine trusts it. based off of alpine:latest

 To pull this image: